 RECOVERY TAKES TIME

 What does recovery mean to you?
 Some men define it as a return to confident sex4.
 It is common for men to start with oral medications before or after surgery.
-However, Viagra™, was effective in ONLY 30-60% of men after radical prostatectomy1.
+However, ViagraTM is ONLY effective in 30-60% of men after radical prostatectomy.
 Other treatment options include penile implants, vacuum devices, topical cream, injections and urethral pellets.
 Some treatments may be more effective than others for you.
-For men with long-term ED, penile rehabilitation may help3.
+For men with long-term erectile dysfunction, penile rehabilitation may help3.

 EXPERIENCE A SATISFYING SEXUAL LIFE

-Finding a satisfying solution to ED can be a life-changing event for many men and their partners.
+Finding a satisfying solution to erectile dysfunction can be a life-changing event for many men and their partners.
 In one study of 200 patients and 120 partners, both men and their partners found the penile implant to be satisfying.
 92% of patients and 96% of their partners reported sexual activity to be excellent or satisfactory5.
 Talk to your doctor about your treatment options.